serenity-is/docs/tutorials/movies/adding_movie_genres.md

 Fire sergen.exe using Package Manager Console again and generate code for *Genre* table with the parameters shown below:

+> Use parameters shown with `dotnet sergen g` if you are using ASP.NET Core version.

 ![Genre Code Generation](img/mdb_movie_genretable.png)

+> This screenshot belongs to an older version of Sergen, just use parameters shown in new version

 Rebuild solution and run it.
 We'll get a new page like this: